Adhesive tape: Pressure-sensitive adhesive tape

-Pressure-sensitive tape, PSA tape, self-stick tape or sticky tape consists of a pressure sensitive adhesive coated onto a backing material such as paper, plastic film, cloth, or metal foil.
+Pressure-sensitive adhesive tape (PSA), also known as self-adhesive tape, self-stick adhesive tape or sticky tape, is a thin and flexible material consisting of a pressure sensitive adhesive coating onto a backing material such as paper, plastic film, cloth, or metal foil.
 It is sticky (tacky) without any heat or solvent for activation and adheres to surfaces with light pressure.
-Typical adhesives are polymers such as acrylates, and natural and synthetic rubber.
-These tapes usually require a release agent on their backing or a release liner to cover the adhesive.
-Sometimes, the term "adhesive tape" is used for these tapes.
+Typical adhesives are polymers such as acrylics, silicone, polyester and rubber.
+These tapes usually require a release agent on their backing or a release liner to protect the adhesive during storage and manufacturing.

 Water-activated tape

 Water-activated tape, gummed paper tape or gummed tape is starch- or sometimes animal glue-based adhesive on a paper backing which becomes sticky when moistened.

 A specific type of gummed tape is called reinforced gummed tape (RGT).
 The backing of this reinforced tape consists of two layers of paper with a cross-pattern of fiberglass filaments laminated between.
 The laminating adhesive had previously been asphalt but now is more commonly a hot-melt atactic polypropylene.